azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 ```

 > <b>NOTE:</b>
-      > Use '-ResetLastUpdate' to reset the last update timestamp to current timestamp.
+      > Use '-ResetLastUpdate' to reset the last update time to current timestamp.

 ### Use Remove-AzSKTrackedCredential to deboard a credential from AzSK tracking